0ut0fcontrol/PXMeter/README.md

 ## 🚧 Limitations
-- PXMeter supports chain/atom permutations but not residue-level permutations.
-As a result, the accuracy of evaluation for branched chains, such as glycans, cannot be fully guaranteed.
 - It is recommended to use CIF files from the RCSB PDB as references, as they ensure content accuracy.
 All development and testing were conducted exclusively on CIF files from this source.